shubhu121/KerrBlackHole/README.md

 | 2560×1440  | 40 FPS          | 35 FPS         |

 **Optimization Tips**:
+- **Performance has been significantly improved by reducing the ray-marching steps.**
-- Reduce `MAX_STEPS` in fragment shader (line 24)
+- For further tuning, you can adjust `MAX_STEPS` in `shaders/blackhole.frag`.
-- Increase `STEP_SIZE` for faster but less accurate integration
+- Increase `STEP_SIZE` for faster but less accurate integration.
-- Disable starfield rendering for pure black hole visualization
+- Disable starfield rendering for pure black hole visualization.

 ## Testing Scenarios